AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 1. Multi-cloud Transit Network
 ---------------------------------

 - **Active-Standby Mode on ActiveMesh 2.0** provides the flexibility on Aviatrix Transit Gateways to connect to on-prem with only one active tunnel and the other one as backup.
 The use case is a deployment scenario where on-prem device such as firewalls does not support asymmetric routing on two tunnels.
 When Active-Standby mode is enabled, it applies to both BGP and Static Remote Route Based `External Device Connections <https://docs.aviatrix.com/HowTos/transitgw_external.html>`_ and for each connection, only one tunnel is active in forwarding traffic at any given time.
 To configure, go to Multi-cloud Transit -> Advanced Config, select the Aviatrix Transit Gateway to enable Active-Standby.
+For more information, refer to `Active-Standby <https://docs.aviatrix.com/HowTos/transit_advanced.html#active-standby>`_.

 - **Segmentation based BGP CIDRs Advertisements** advertises only those Spoke CIDRs that have connection policy to a specific on-prem connection.
-For example, consider aa multi-tenant deployment where Aviatrix Transit Gateway connects to multiple on-prem sites over BGP, each site connecting to certain number of Spokes through `AWS TGW Edge Segmentation <https://docs.aviatrix.com/HowTos/tgw_faq.html#what-is-edge-segmentation>`_ or `Multi-cloud Segmentation <https://docs.aviatrix.com/HowTos/transit_segmentation_faq.html#what-is-multi-cloud-transit-segmentation>`_.
+For example, consider a multi-tenant deployment where Aviatrix Transit Gateway connects to multiple on-prem sites over BGP, each site connecting to a set of Spokes through `AWS TGW Edge Segmentation <https://docs.aviatrix.com/HowTos/tgw_faq.html#what-is-edge-segmentation>`_ or `Multi-cloud Segmentation <https://docs.aviatrix.com/HowTos/transit_segmentation_faq.html#what-is-multi-cloud-transit-segmentation>`_.
 With this new feature, Aviatrix Transit Gateway only advertises Spoke CIDRs that are relevant to the on-prem site.
-To enable, go to Multi-cloud Transit -> Advanced Config, select an Aviatrix Transit Gateway, scroll down to `Refresh BGP Advertise Network Routes`.
+This behavior is enabled as the default when launching a new Transit Gateway.
+For existing deployment, you can enable it by going to Multi-cloud Transit -> Advanced Config, select an Aviatrix Transit Gateway, scroll down to `Refresh BGP Advertise Network Routes`.

 - **Multi-cloud Transit Gateway Peering over Private Network** expands Transit Gateway peering over multi-cloud where there is private network connectivity cross cloud.
 One use case is two Aviatrix Transit Gateways deployed in two different public cloud where each has its private connectivity such as AWS Direct Connect and Azure Express Route connecting to on-prem or a co-location.
 By building a high performance Transit Gateway private peering, Aviatrix Transit Gateway forwards traffic over the private links to the other Aviatrix Transit Gateway and beyond with encryption for data in motion.
 To configure, go to Multi-cloud Transit -> Transit Peering -> +Add New.
 Select the option Peering over Private Network for a new peering connection.
 For an example configuration, refer to `Multi-cloud Transit Peering over Private Networks <https://docs.aviatrix.com/HowTos/transit_gateway_peering_with_private_network_workflow.html>`_.

 - **Insane Mode in GCP** is now available for Multi-cloud Transit solution.
+For performance benchmark, refer to `GCP Insane Mode performance test results <https://docs.aviatrix.com/HowTos/insane_mode_perf.html#gcp-performance-test-results>`_.
+Insane Mode is enabled when launching a new Aviatrix Transit Gateway or Spoke gateway in GCP.

 - **Custom Mapped Site2Cloud in Spoke** solves all issues of overlapping network addresses with remote networks by expanding Site2Cloud `Mapped <https://docs.aviatrix.com/HowTos/site2cloud.html#connection-type-mapped>`_ function in a Spoke.